ga4gh/data-security/AAI/AAIConnectProfile.md

             [Metadata](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderMetadata)
             that may be reachable by a Claim Clearinghouse.

-        4. Visa Issuer MUST support public-facing /userinfo endpoint.
-When presented with a valid Visa Access Token, the /userinfo endpoint MUST return a success status and MAY return the current values for GA4GH Claims that were included within the Visa Access Token, however returning GA4GH Claims from the /userinfo endpoint for Visa Access Tokens is OPTIONAL.
+        4. Visa Issuer MUST support public-facing UserInfo Endpoint.
+When presented with a valid Visa Access Token, the UserInfo Endpoint MUST return a success status and MAY return the current values for GA4GH Claims that were included within the Visa Access Token, however returning GA4GH Claims from the UserInfo Endpoint for Visa Access Tokens is OPTIONAL.

         1. If the Visa Access Token's `exp` exceeds the `iat` by